What are the Falcons Playoff Chances?

 Unfortunately for Falcons fans living in the state, sports betting in Georgia is not yet legal and won't be for at least a year, if not longer.
 Despite positive momentum in early 2023, a sports betting bill died in the Senate without a vote.
 Being that there are no casinos in Georgia, getting a brand new industry up and running could prolong a sports betting launch even once it passes through the legislation process.

 Atlanta Falcons Playoffs FAQs

-You can bet on the Falcons to make the playoffs with most major sportsbooks within the US, including BetMGM, FanDuel Sportsbook, DraftKings Sportsbook, and Caesars Sportsbook.
-These odds will continue to fluctuate throughout the NFL season based on Falcons news and performance, as well as the performance of other teams in the NFC — particularly the NFC South.
+You can bet on the Falcons to make the playoffs with most legal sportsbooks within the US, including BetMGM, FanDuel Sportsbook, DraftKings Sportsbook, and Caesars Sportsbook.
+Unfortunately for Falcons fans living in Georgia, however, sports betting is not legal in the state.